andrestubbe/Java-Example-Author/README.md

   to your classpath
 - Run **JDKExampleGenerator** locally with one of the files (set `INPUT_FILE`)
 - Time estimate: one full pass = **343.5 days** nonstop (about one file every 2.9 minutes 🫠)
-  I might need more machines... or an NPU.
+  I might need more machines... or a NPU.

 ## Goal